weenachuangkud/FastCast2/README.md

 What the benefits of **using** FastCast2 :

-* More customizable
+- Highly customizable
-* Able to communicate between the main thread and different threads, with more control over the thread (costs performance)
+- Supports communication between the main thread and parallel threads, with fine-grained control over threading (at a performance cost)
-* Parallel scripting
+- Parallel scripting support
-* Easy to use
+- Easy to use and integrate
-* Raycast, Blockcast support
+- Raycast and Blockcast support
-* BulkMoveTo support
+- BulkMoveTo support
-* Built-in ObjectCache
+- Built-in ObjectCache
-* Flexible
+- Flexible and extensible design
+- Improves development productivity
+- Completely free

+FastCast2 is an open-source project, and contributions from the community are welcome.

 Follow on [FastCast2 devforum](https://devforum.roblox.com/t/fastcast2-an-improved-version-of-fastcast-with-parallel-scripting-more-extensions-and-statically-typed/4093890)